codenothing/Nlint/README.md

 Custom JSLINT
 -------------

-The current package comes with the latest version of JSLINT(2010-10-16), to add your own custom version, or to update to a newer version of JSLINT, simply add the following as the last line of the jslint.js file, and put it under Nodelint/lib/jslint/
+The current package comes with the latest version of JSLINT(2010-10-16).
+To add your own custom version, or to update to a newer version of JSLINT, add the following as the last line of the jslint.js file.

 	exports.JSLINT = JSLINT;

+And then put that jslint file in your Nodelint/lib/jslint/ directory, or add it as a cli option

+	$ node cli.js --jslint=/path/to/my/jslint.js file.js